A Sky News journalist has been widely mocked for visiting a rural...

 A man's been charged with the murder of a Christian woman and one other in North Yorkshire.

-34-year-old Ian Lingholme was arrested by Cleveland Police on Wednesday and later charged with the murders of 46-year-old Lynne Freeman and 30-year-old Jodie Betteridge in Redcar.
+34-year-old Alan Bennett from Lingholme in Redcar was arrested by Cleveland Police on Wednesday and later charged with the murders of 46-year-old Lynne Freeman and 30-year-old Jodie Betteridge in Redcar.

 Lynne Freeman (above, left) died following an attack on Wednesday, with Jodie Betteridge dying after a second assault which happened just minutes later.